-Admission based on placement test score.
 Composition I focuses on developing skills required for effective writing in a variety of contexts in academic and professional writing.
-Students in English 101 will write a five-paragraph expository college-level essay with three developmental paragraphs that support a thesis statement, contain appropriate concrete details and examples, and demonstrate competency in standard English within a specified time period.
+Students in English 101 will write a five-paragraph expository college-level essay with three developmental paragraphs that support a thesis statement, contain appropriate concrete details and examples, and demonstrate competency in Standard English within a specified time period.
 A review of grammar, usage, and mechanics is included.
-A grade of "C" or better is required to pass this course, and students are required to take and pass the English Exit Examination.
-(3 hrs)
+A grade of "C" or better is required to pass this course.
+(3 hrs) Fall/ Spring